Whiskey 101: What Beginners Need To Know

 Welcome to the world of whiskey!
 This guide is perfect for those new to whiskey or wanting to learn more.
 It covers the basics of whiskey, its history, and its complex flavors.

-Whiskey’s history goes back to the 15th century with Irish monks making it.
-Now, it’s loved worldwide, with many types and ways to make it.
+Whiskey’s history goes back to the 15th century, when Irish monks made it.
+Now, people love it worldwide, and there are many ways to make it.

-Whiskey comes from Scotland’s hills to Kentucky’s bourbon country.
+Whiskey comes from Scotland’s hills and Kentucky’s bourbon country.
 It’s a spirit full of variety and interest.
-We’ll look at whiskey’s history and how it’s made, turning grains into a precious drink.
+We’ll explore whiskey’s history and the process of turning grains into a prized drink.

 Are you ready to begin your whiskey adventure?
 Let’s get into the basics of this classic drink.
 We’ll see why it’s so popular with people everywhere.